DigitalControlRoom/dcr-django-test/README.md

 # Digital Control Room - Django Test

-Thank you for thaking the time to complete this exercise.
+Thank you for taking the time to complete this exercise.

 ## Introduction